ThallysCezar/Api_DotNetChallenge/README.md

 </p>

 Image with their respective endpoints, however, some functions and some endpoints still need to be implemented here, which are more specific to add and remove products from the stock based on the store.
 List endpoints, however, here is for stockItem, not for products

-1. GET /stockItems: Retrieve a list of all products.
+1. GET/stockItems: Retrieve a list of all stock items.
+  - Description: This endpoint returns a list of all stock items available.
+  - Example: 'GET/stockItems'.

-2. GET /stockItems/{id}: Retrieve a specific product by its ID.
+2. GET/stockItems/{id}: Retrieves a specific product by its ID.
+ - Description: This endpoint retrieves a stock item based on the provided ID.
+ - Example: 'GET/stockItems/456'.

-3. POST /stockItems: Creates a new product.
+3. POST/stockItems: Creates a new product.
+ - Description: This endpoint allows creating a new stock item with the provided data.
+ - Example: 'POST/stockItems'.

-4. PUT /stockItems/{id}: Updates an existing product by its ID.
+4. PUT/stockItems/{id}: Updates an existing product by its ID.
+ - Description: This endpoint updates an existing stock item identified by the provided ID with the provided data.
+ - Example: 'PUT/stockItems/456'.

-5. DELETE /stockItems/{id}: Deletes a product by its ID.
+5. DELETE/stockItems/{id}: Deletes a product by its ID.
+ - Description:  This endpoint deletes the stock item identified by the provided ID.
+ - Example: 'DELETE/stockItems/456'

 These are basic CRUD (Create, Read, Update, Delete) operations commonly used in RESTful APIs.